zachw1/stable-worldmodel/docs/source/index.rst

 ----

-Welcome to the docs for stable-worldmodel, a library that provides a simple and flexible interface for pre-training, fine-tuning, but foremost, evaluating world models.
+Welcome to the docs for stable-worldmodel, a library that provides a simple and flexible interface for pre-training, fine-tuning, and, foremost, evaluating world models.
 Disclaimer: This library is still in its early stages, and we are actively working on adding more features and improving the existing ones.
 We welcome contributions from the community!

 We recommend using ``python>=3.10``, and installation using ``uv``: